huggingface/transformers/CONTRIBUTING.md

 ### Do you want to implement a new model?

-Please provide the following:
+Awesome!
+Please provide the following information:

-* Short description of the model and link to the paper
+* Short description of the model and link to the paper;
-* Link to the implementation if open-source
+* Link to the implementation if it is open-source;
-* Link to the model weights if they are available
+* Link to the model weights if they are available.

-Let us know if you are willing to contribute so we can best guide you.
+If you are willing to contribute the model yourself, let us know so we can best guide you.

 ### Do you want a new feature (that is not a model)?